saroarjahan/expansion_of_cyberbyllying_datasets/README.md

 6- Train of the CNN model on the data, prediction and calculation of accuracy and F1 score.
 Then, comparison of results obtained using CNN with results obtained using baseline classifiers.

+<h3>Requirements:</h3>
+<li>Python 3.7</li>
+<li>Run dependencies requirements.txt by using pip install -r requirements.txt (from command line) or !pip install -r requirements.txt (inside jupyternotebook)</li>
+<li>JupyterNoteBook required</li>

 <h4>Produce result</h4>
-Table 3: Result comparison between FastText as text classifier and FastText as word embedding withCNN for AskFm base dataset.
+<strong>Table 3:</strong> Result comparison between FastText as text classifier and FastText as word embedding withCNN for AskFm base dataset.

+<strong>FastText as classifier:</strong> implementation with AskFm dataset can be found by running fastext.ipynb.
+This file use ask_tain.txt as train datasets and ask_test.txt as test dataset.
+<strong>FastText as wordembedding:</strong>  For testing this result askfm_not_extended.ipynb file require to run.
+This file use ask_fm_data.csv as train and test dataset.

 *** This file require jupyter notebook to run.